kojiishi/monitor-input-rs/README.md

 This happens when there are multiple ways to find display monitors, such as by the OS API and by the display driver APIs.

-### List display monitors by name
+### Search display monitors by the name

-You can list display monitors by the partial match of a string.
+You can list display monitors by the partial match of their names.
 The following example lists all display monitors whose name have "Dell", without changing their input sources.